Tonghak Peasant Revolution: Fall

-The Northern leaders Choe Sihyeong and Son Byeongheui, meanwhile, had fled after the defeat at Jonggok.
+Meanwhile, the Northern leaders Choe Sihyeong and Son Byong-hi had fled after the defeat at Jonggok.
 In January 1898, Choe and Son escaped arrest because Kim Yeonguk had been misidentified for Choe Sihyeong.
 In April 1898, however, Choe was captured and put on trial.
 Because the government wished to execute Choe before he died of disease, the trials were speedily done.
-Son Byeongheui and a group of other believers attempted to free Choe by bribing the judges with land, but Choe was executed after a month.
-He was buried in the cemetery with a small marker saying 'Donghak Ringleader Choe Sihyeong'.
+Son Byong-hi and a group of other believers attempted to free Choe by bribing the judges with land, but Choe was executed after a month.
+He was buried in the cemetery with a small marker saying 'Donghak Ringleader Choe Sihyeong.'
 That night, Son and the others secretly entered the cemetery and took Choe's body.
 Choe was reburied in Gwangju.

 Legacy

-A part of the rebel requests, including the remarriage of widows and the freeing of slaves, was included in the Gabo Reform.
-However, the reform was not supported because it did not include land reform, which was the peasants' greatest need.
+A part of the rebel requests, including the remarriage of widows and the freeing of enslaved people, was included in the Gabo Reform.
+However, the reform was not supported because it did not have land reform, which was the peasants' greatest need.